ZenChris18/Vacation-Site/README.md

 - **Fallback Image**: Used a fallback image (`fallback.jpg`) in case the image URL of a vacation spot is invalid or not available, ensuring a consistent user experience even if spot images fail to load.

+-**Dark Mode Support**: The application includes a dark mode feature that allows users to switch between light and dark themes.
+The user's preference is saved in localStorage, ensuring the chosen theme is maintained across sessions.

+-**Separation of filetypes**: The project separates HTML, CSS, and JavaScript files to maintain scalability and readability.
+This makes the codebase easier to navigate.

 ### Future Enhancements:

 - Implementing a backend server to manage and serve vacation spot data more dynamically and securely.